-- 2.9.1 Number of schools using LPG for cooking MDM 22,210 - 2.9.2 Steps taken by State to provide LPG as fuel in MDM in all schools.
+- 2.9.1 Number of schools using LPG for cooking MDM 32,210 - 2.9.2 Steps taken by State to provide LPG as fuel in MDM in all schools.

-Proposal has already been pending at State Government to provide LPG in all schools and the current financial year government sanctioned 10000 units to provide LPG.
+Proposal has already been pending at State Government to provide LPG in all schools.